Implementing a model for Google authentication with Django

 To implement a model for Google authentication with Django, you generally don't need a custom model specifically for Google authentication.
-Instead, you can use Django's built-in User model or a custom user model, and then use third-party packages like django-allauth
+Instead, you can use Django's built-in User model or a custom user model, and then use third-party packages like django-allauth and django-rest-auth for authentication and social authentication.

 Here's a step-by-step guide on how to set up a model for Google authentication in Django: